search

 • Use const for variables that shouldn’t be reassigned.

-• Be mindful of hoisting and avoid accessing variables before their declaration.
+• Be mindful of hoisting and the Temporal Dead Zone – avoid accessing variables before their declaration.

 • Understand variable scope and choose the appropriate keyword to prevent accidental data overwrites.

-Avoiding common mistakes with variables in JavaScript comes down to understanding how scoping, hoisting, and variable declarations work.
-By following best practices and leveraging modern features like let and const, you can write more predictable and robust code.
+Avoiding common mistakes with JavaScript variables comes down to understanding how scoping, hoisting, and variable declarations work.
+By following best practices – using const by default, enabling strict mode, and leveraging tools like ESLint – you can write more predictable and robust code.

 Leave a Comment